mwat56/uploadhandler/README.md

 The main function to call is

-    // Wrap returns a handler function that includes error page handling,
+    // Wrap returns a handler function that includes upload handling,
     // wrapping the given `aHandler` and calling it internally.
     //
     func Wrap(aHandler http.Handler,